j2-misc/AvernusWiki/content/2 - World/The Big Gulp.md

 tags:
   - Magical_Item
 ---
-- Immunity to all damage for an undefined duration
+- Immunity to all damage for an undefined duration (while drinking it)